cloudant-labs/graphdb-slate/source/includes/guides/cap_theorem.md

 Maintaining one consistent view of our data is logical and easy to understand because a relational database does this work for you.
 We expect Web services interacting with database systems to behave this way, but that doesn't mean they should.
 Consistency isn't a given, and it takes a little work to change our approach.

 In fact, consistency isn't necessarily essential for many enterprise cloud services.
 Large, heavily used systems bring with them a high probability that a portion of the system may fail.
 A database engineered around this assumption that prioritizes availability and eventual consistency is better suited to keeping your application online.
 The consistency of application data can be addressed after the fact.
-As Seth Gilbert and Nancy Lynch of MIT conclude in their [proof of CAP theorem](http://lpd.epfl.ch/sgilbert/pubs/BrewersConjecture-SigAct.pdf), "most real-world systems today are forced to settle with returning 'most of the data, most of the time.'"
+As Seth Gilbert and Nancy Lynch of MIT conclude, "most real-world systems today are forced to settle with returning 'most of the data, most of the time.'"

 ### Application availability vs. consistency in the enterprise